Eustace L. Furlong

-Eustace L. Furlong (1874-1950) was a paleontologist and fossil preparator noted for his work on ancient mammals and the Mesozoic reptiles of California.
+Eustace Leopold Furlong (1874-1950) was a paleontologist and fossil preparator noted for his work on ancient mammals and the Mesozoic reptiles of California.

 Furlong was born to a family with deep roots in the California area and spent his childhood in San Francisco.
 In 1900 he began attending the University of California at Berkeley.
 The next year he began preparing vertebrate fossils for Berkeley paleontologist John C. Merriam.
 In 1902 and 1903 Furlong participated into several fossil hunting expeditions to Shasta County.
 On these expeditions Furlong collected alongside Annie Montague Alexander.
 Although Furlong himself found several of their combined 43 fossil specimen discoveries, only one has been formally credited solely to him.
 Furlong did the preparation work on most of the fossils uncovered by the Shasta County expeditions.
 His preparation work lasted until May, 1910.
 In 1913 he resumed working with Berkeley's paleontologists.
 Furlong associated closely with Chester Stock when the latter joined Berkeley in 1919.
 Furlong went on to do important research into ancient mammals.
 He became involved in Mesozoic reptile work once more during the late 1930s and early 1940s due to Chester Stock's expeditions into the Panoche Hills during this time.
 In 1945 Furlong retired and moved to Eugene, Oregon.
 That same year he was hit by a car.
 Furlong survived but suffered health complications related to the accident for the rest of his life.
 Despite retirement and the accident, Furlong continued to contribute to vertebrate paleontology.
 He died in 1950.

 The plesiosaur Aphrosaurus furlongi was named after Furlong by Samuel Welles.

 Furlong may be the most underappreciated man to have ever worked with the UCMP collections.
 He made significant contributions to those collections, prepared dozens of vertebrate fossil specimens, and did extensive cataloging of the museum's early collections.
 He also helped save the fossils from destruction as we'll discover shortly.